Compare Family Tents and their Features for 2023

 Compare weight balanced with space

 People want a lighter family tent that can be easily moved around but they also want space.
 Unfortunately, one counters the other.
 If you are bent on having space, then you should carry the weight because the roomier a tent is, the heavier it'll likely be.
-Select the tent that strikes the best balance between both features.
+Select the tent that strikes the best balance between both features, or example the last decade has seen a huge growth in the popularity of Bell tents which offer very easy set up and lots of great space for a family but can extremely heavy to carry when packed.
 The idea is to look for a large family tent that offers you a middle ground.

 Headroom - a critical comparison point